-Starting or joining a think pond can brings greater passion, intention, and discipline to your pursuit of four lifelong enterprises that each of us needs to pursue in these challenging, uncertain times:
+Starting or joining a think pond can bring greater passion, intention, and discipline to your pursuit of four lifelong enterprises that each of us needs to pursue in these challenging, uncertain times:

 - Dream chasing.
 Exploring possibilities and envisioning your desired future.
 Inventing the job and career that will both fulfill you and make a positive difference.
 Seeking ways to share and maximize your assets and talents.